Suncoast Credit Union Field

-Riverfront Stadium, known as Suncoast Credit Union Field for sponsorship purposes, is a soccer and American football stadium in Tampa, Florida, along the Hillsborough River.
+Suncoast Credit Union Field (formerly Riverfront Stadium) is a soccer and American football stadium in Tampa, Florida, along the Hillsborough River.

 History

 In 2023, it was announced that USL Super League team Tampa Bay Sun FC would play their first few seasons on the campus of Howard W. Blake High School.
 Plans were also revealed to bring the stadium's capacity from 1,800 up to 5,000.

 The renovations began in February 2024 were completed in August ahead of the club's inaugural season.

 The first match at the stadium was a closed-doors friendly between Tampa Bay Sun and USF.
 The first competitive match took place on August 18, 2024 between the Sun and Dallas Trinity FC.

 On June 14, 2025 the stadium hosted the inaugural USL Super League Final between the Tampa Bay Sun and Fort Lauderdale United FC.
 The Sun would go onto win the game 1-0, being crowned champions of the 2024–25 USL Super League season.

 Ahead of the club's 2025–26 season home opener, a partnership with Suncoast Credit Union was announced, which included naming rights to the stadium.